Musk says Twitter to soon allow calls, encrypted messaging

-Twitter Inc Chief Executive Elon Musk on Tuesday revealed details about new features including adding calls and encrypted messaging coming to the platform.
+Twitter Chief Executive Elon Musk on Tuesday (May 9) revealed details about new features including adding calls and encrypted messaging coming to the platform.

 "Coming soon will be voice and video chat from your handle to anyone on this platform, so you can talk to people anywhere in the world without giving them your phone number," Musk said in a tweet on Tuesday.